robfairh/arfc.github.io/manual/guides/pull_requests.md

 material or the formatting of the submission.
 Changes can be requested for a specific line or lines, where the reviewer can even write their own code to improve the committed files.
-These changes can either be ignored or committed directly from the review.
-The suggested changes are committed and pushed immediately to the PR branch, which makes incorporating suggested changes faster.
+These changes can either be discussed in the comment box or committed directly from the review with the `commit suggestion` button.
+With this button, the suggested changes are committed and pushed immediately to the PR branch, which makes incorporating suggested changes faster.
 Once the PR has been approved